Organizations and Clubs

 All Summer concerts will be held at the band shell in Harmony Park on Phillips Rd. unless otherwise notified.
 Concerts begin at 7:00 pm and are free and open to the public.

-Webster Association of Senior Program Supporters (W.A.S.P.S) provides transportation for residents 60 and over and/or a disabled retiree who live within the Webster School District.
+Webster Association of Senior Program Supporters (W.S.P.S) provides transportation for residents 60 and over and/or a disabled retiree who live within the Webster School District.

 We drive seniors to various appointments including: medical, dental, dialysis, chemotherapy, physical therapy, pharmacy visits and health related shopping.
 WASPS also provides wheelchair service if needed.